lopezrbn/deployment-reflex-app-tutorial/README.md

 cd /etc/systemd/system
 ```

-Then we create a new configuration file, using `your_service_name.service` as the name for which we will control the service later.
-I use the formula `reflex-bg-name-of-the-app.service`, so then is always easy to remember how the service was called.
+Then we create a new configuration file, using `<your_service_name>.service` as the name for which we will control the service later.
+I use the formula `reflex-bg-<name-of-the-app>.service`, so then is always easy to remember how the service was called.
 In the `car-checker-prices` project, the service would name `reflex-bg-car-price-checker.service`:

 ```
 sudo nano <your_service_name>.service